-Commentary - Disaggregated Disclosure of Assets and Liabilities [Directorates Only]

-One Output Class

-Where a directorate only has one output class, this disaggregated disclosure note is not required to be included in the directorate's financial statements.
+Commentary - Disaggregated Disclosure of Assets and Liabilities [Directorates Only] One Output Class Where a directorate only has one output class, this disaggregated directorate note is not required to be included in the directorate's financial statements.
 However, where this is the case, the directorate must disclose this fact at the bottom of its balance sheet.

-Example wording a directorate may use at the bottom of its balance sheet, is as follows:

-'Burley Griffin Agency' only has one output class and as such the above Balance Sheet is also the directorate's Balance Sheet for the [Name of Output Class] Output Class.
-A separate disaggregated disclosure statement note has not been included in these financial statements.

-Reliably Attributable

-AASB 1052 Disaggregated Disclosures states that the financial statements of a government Department shall disclose the assets deployed and liabilities incurred that are 'reliably attributable' to each Department's output class.
-However, AASB 1052 does not provide guidance on what assets or liabilities it generally considers to be 'reliably attributable' to a particular output class.
+Example wording a directorate may use of the bottom of its balance sheet, is as follows: Puriley Griffin Agency' only has one output class and as such the above Balance Sheet is also the directorate's Balance's Sheet for the Plante of Output Class) Output Class.
+A separate disaggregated disclosure statement has not been included as these financial statements.
+Reliably Attribatable AASE 1052 likelageregate (Filedoures states that the financial statement of a government Department shall-disclose the assets deployed and itabilities incorred that are freitably attributable to each Department's output class.
+However, AASE 1652 does not provide pullance on what assets at liabilities it generally considers to be 'reliably attributable' to a particular output class.
 It does state that it may not be possible to reliably attribute all assets and liabilities.

-ACT Disclosure Policy

-AASB 1052 19

-ACT Disclosure Policy on Disaggregated Disclosures is that, in most cases, cash and cash equivalents cannot be reliably attributed to a directorate's output classes.
-Where this is the case, directorates do not have to allocate this to output classes.

-The following asset and liability classes can be allocated:
+ACT Disclosure Reliay on Disaggregated Disclosures in that, in most cases, cash and each expendents connot be reliably athibuted to a directorate's output classes.
+Where this is the case, directorates do not have to allocate this to output above.
+The following asset and liability classes can be allocated: • Property, Planeand Equipment - Capital World in Progress, Employee Benefit; and • Lease Liabilities.

-- Property, Plant and Equipment;

-- Intangibles;

-- Capital Works in Progress;

-- Employee Benefits; and

-- Lease Liabilities.

 As such, directorates must allocate these asset classes to each of their output classes.

-For all other asset and liability classes, the ultimate decision regarding whether or not these classes can be reliably attributed to an appropriate output class rests with the directorate, and as such directorates will need to analyse their assets and liabilities to determine which classes can be reliably attributed.
-As directorates are to determine if an asset or liability class is 'reliably attributable', directorates should not base their allocations on the note above, as the allocation is an example only.
+For all other asset and liability classes, the ultimate decision reparating whether or not these classes can be reliably attributed to an appropriate output class rest; with the directorate, and an such directorates will need to analyze their assets and liabilities to determine which classes can be reliably attributed.

-Reference Commentary - Disaggregated Disclosure of Assets and Liabilities [Directorates Only] - Continued Explanation of Unallocated Amount Directorates should disclose the reason why cash and cash equivalents cannot be 'reliably attributed' and as such cannot be allocated to an output class.
-An example disclosure has been included in this statement note.
-A similar explanation will need to be included for a material asset or liability class that cannot be 'reliably attributed'.
-However, a similar disclosure is not required for immaterial asset and liability classes which cannot be 'reliably attributed' to an output class.
-Disclosure of Comparative Information AASB 101.38 Comparative information must be disclosed in respect of the prior reporting period for all amounts reported in the financial statements, except where another Australian Accounting Standard permits or requires otherwise.
-AASB 1052 AASB 1052.15 does not specifically address comparative figures for disaggregated disclosures but, as stated above, it only requires the allocation of asset and liability classes where they can be 'reliably attributable' to an output class.
-As such, directorates must include comparative figures for this disaggregated disclosure unless not 'reliably attributable'.
-AASB 101.42 When it is impracticable to reclassify comparative amounts, a directorate shall disclose: the reason for not reclassifying the amounts; and • the nature of the adjustments that would have been made if the amounts had been reclassified.
+Reference Commentary - Disaggregated Disclosure of Assets and Liabilities [Directorates Only] - Continued Explanation of Unallocated Amount Directorate, should disclose the reason why each and each explications cannot be reliably attributed and a such cannot be allocated to an output plats.
+An example shockasure has been included in this statement.
+A similar explanation will need to be included for a material ascet of liability class that cannot be reliably attributed.
+However, a similar class is not required for immaterial asset and liability classes which cannot be reliably attributed to an output class.
+Disclosure of Comparative Information AASB 101.38 Comparative information must be disclosed in respect of the prior reporting period for all amounts reported in the flaancial statements, excapt where another Australian Ascaunting Standard permits or requires otherwise.
+AASE 1052 AASB 1052.15 does not specifically address comparative figures for disaggreg and disclosures but, as stated above, it only requires the allocation of asset and liability classes where they can be 'reliably attributable' to an output class.
+As such, directorates amost include comparative figures for the disaggregated disclosure unless not field bly attributable'.
+AASB 101.42 When it is impracticable to reclassify comparative amounts, a directorate shall disclose: